ZJUXYZ/PINN_springback/README.md

 # PINN_springback
-The code and data for the paper "Springback prediction in six-axis free-bending of 3D spiral tubes using physics-informed neural network"
+The code and data for the paper "Physics-informed springback prediction of 3D aircraft tubes with six-axis free-bending manufacturing"